sarveshpro/ghl/README.md

 For backend application I went for a typescript-express stack.
 I used the `typescript-express-starter` template to initialize the project.

+### Logic for some important functionality

+#### Generating Free Slots

+1. get date range, event duration and timezone in query
+2. validate input for invalid date range, duration and timezone
+3. get all time slots in date range, divide time by duration in minutes and store start time of each slot in an array
+4. filter slots to keep only the ones that fall inside the owner's availability time range
+5. compare with events to check for conflict that fall within the requested time range (in actual implementation I missed this part and I am camparing with all events. this can be improved)
+3. for the remaining slots which do not have any conflict, convert the time to user timezone and return to the user.

 ## Testing

 Run `npm run test` to run the test suite.